stefan-langenmaier/counterstrike-15/README.md

 The installation files are mirrored here: https://github.com/stefan-langenmaier/counterstrike-15/releases/tag/initial-release

+The `rcon_password` is hardcoded so you probably want to change that.
+Look into the `install.sh` for that.

+## Run

+If you want to run with an open console execute the following:

+`$ docker run -it --rm -p 27015:27015/udp  slangenmaier/counterstrike-15`

 ## Caveats

 The hl boom fix is not enabled.
 It's segfaulting for me.